konstructio/kubefirst-docs/versioned_docs/version-2.0/FAQ.md

 ### I'm stuck with artifacts after a failed local installation and can't continue

 If you still cannot complete the installation due to remaining artifacts after completing a `kubefirst k3d destroy`, you may have to do a manual teardown.
-Firsly, you need to delete the k3d cluster with the following command:
+Firstly, you need to delete the k3d cluster with the following command:

 ```shell
 $HOME/.k1/tools/k3d cluster delete kubefirst